unkaktus/rose/README.md

 ### Architecture
 - ParaView plugins to load waveform and horizon data
 - ParaView server packaged into a container together with the plugins and their dependencies
-- Python script `rose-state.py` to render ParaView state into frames
+- Python script `render/render_state.py` to render ParaView state into frames
-- TODO: Slurm SBATCH job script to submit `rose-state.py` for rendering different frame ranges in parallel
+- Slurm job script `render/job.sh` to submit `render/render_state.py` for rendering frame ranges in parallel

+### Requirements
+* ParaView 5.10.1 on your desktop

 ### Running locally via Docker